 She also attended events by the Kings Fund research events. and was a .Member of the Acupuncture Stakeholder Group – working towards statutory regulation of acupuncture and other political/education issues affecting the profession.

 Amanda worked on behalf of the Society to establish the Microsystems Acupuncture Register for the CNHC Complimentary & Natural Healthcare Council, and represents us on the CNHC Profession-Specific Board.
 This register is now PSA approved under the CNHC umbrella and has enabled a growing cohort of practitioners of different niches to work under a regulatory framework to protect the public and gain professional recognition.

 She is also involved in representing the Society to become members of the ETCMA, European Traditional Chinese Medicine Association.
-This has a large international membership of acupuncture and Chinese Medicine professionals.
-This process has been affected by the COVID pandemic.
+This has a large international membership of Acupuncture and Chinese Medicine professionals.

 Amanda founded Acuregen Limited, Amanda has taught her system of acupuncture across Europe, Middle East, Scandinavia, Japan, Canada and USA where she is currently also working closely on an academic project with NCCAOM, National Certification Commission for Acupuncture & Oriental Medicine.
 This major and also international organisation also accredits her continued education courses in the USA.

-In summary her continued relationship with professional acupuncture bodies has enabled the Acupuncture Society to maintain current knowledge of issues affecting the growth, development and safety of acupuncture at a global level.
+In summary her continued relationship with professional acupuncture bodies has enabled the Acupuncture Society to maintain current knowledge of issues affecting the growth, development and safety of acupuncture at a UK and global level.

 The members of the regulatory committee are the Acupuncture Society’s regulatory and promotional officers.
 The Committee is responsible for advising in respect of professional standards, regulatory compliance, health and safety practice, ethical practise, disciplinary and appeals procedures, CPD, advertising standards and data protection and public representation, members acting as ambassadors of the Acupuncture Society at forums, conferences, in stakeholder engagement and with the media.